 The mystery of bound feet: “slender, small, pointy, arched, fragrant, soft and straight” is a culture that is associated with the Chinese.

-In an interesting account Mr. Wang recalls the moment where his wife first unbinded her feet in front of him.
+In an interesting account, Mr. Wang recalls the moment where his wife first unbound her feet in front of him.
 He describes this moment as a “beautiful sight” he continues to say that he had no words to explain his attraction to her feet.

-The beauty of culture is undoubtedly it’s uniqueness to outsiders and and it’s beauty to those it belongs to.
-However culture and customs are at times presented as inevitable.
-This creates the illusion that culture is intractable, as though cultural practices have no genesis.
+The beauty of culture is undoubtedly it’s uniqueness to outsiders and it’s beauty to those it belongs to.
+However, culture and customs are at times presented as inevitable.
+This creates the illusion that culture is intractable, as though cultural practices have no Genesis.

 My key concern with any custom or tradition that merely stands on “It’s our culture” is that even when it inflicts brutal pain and violence it is still defended as absolutely good.